osparking/OsParking_src/README.md

 4. (Optionally) Toad for MySQL 7.5.0 or later

 Detailed [Installation Instruction](http://www.osparking.com/bbs/board.php?tbl=bbs3&mode=VIEW&num=60&category=&findType=&findWord=&sort1=&sort2=&it_id=&shop_flag=&mobile_flag=&page=1) is available only in Korean as of May 13, 2016.

+If you needed English translation on the posting, please contact me at(Dr. Park) jbpark03@gmail.com